-Different areas of Goldman Sachs may come into possession of material non-public information regarding an issuer of securities held by an Underlying Fund in which an Advisory Account invests.
-In the absence of information barriers between such different areas of Goldman Sachs or under certain other circumstances, the Advisory Account may be prohibited, including by internal policies, from redeeming from such security or such Underlying Fund during the period such material non-public information is held by such other part of Goldman Sachs, which period may be substantial.
-As a result, the Advisory Account may not be permitted to redeem from an Underlying Fund in whole or in part during periods when it otherwise would have been able to do so, which could adversely affect the Advisory Account.
+Different areas of Goldman Sachs come into possession of material non-public information regarding an issuer of securities held by an Underlying Fund in which an Advisory Account invests.
+In the absence of information barriers between such different areas of Goldman Sachs or under certain other circumstances, the Advisory Account will be prohibited, including by internal policies, from redeeming from or otherwise disposing of such security or such Underlying Fund during the period such material non-public information is held by such other part of Goldman Sachs, which period may be substantial.
+As a result, the Advisory Account would not be permitted to redeem from an Underlying Fund in whole or in part during periods when it otherwise would have been able to do so, which could adversely affect the Advisory Account.
 Other investors in the Underlying Fund that are not subject to such restrictions may be able to redeem from the Underlying Fund during such periods.

-In addition, GSAM clients may partially or fully fund a new Advisory Account with in-kind securities in which GSAM may be restricted.
-In such circumstances, GSAM will sell any such securities at the next available trading window, subject to operational and technological limitations (unless such securities are subject to another express arrangement).
-As a result, such Advisory Accounts may be required to dispose of investments at an earlier date and/or at a less favorable price than would otherwise have been the case had GSAM not been so restricted.
+In addition, GSAM clients may partially or fully fund a new Advisory Account with in-kind securities in which GSAM is restricted.
+In such circumstances, GSAM will generally sell any such securities at the next available trading window, subject to operational and technological limitations (unless such securities are subject to another express arrangement), requiring such Advisory Accounts to dispose of investments at an earlier date and/or at a less favorable price than would otherwise have been the case had GSAM not been so restricted.
 Advisory Accounts will be responsible for all tax liabilities that result from any such sale transactions.

-GSAM operates a program reasonably designed to ensure compliance generally with economic and trade sanctions-related obligations applicable directly to its activities (although such obligations are not necessarily the same obligations that an Advisory Account may be subject to).
+GSAM operates a program reasonably designed to ensure compliance generally with economic and trade sanctionsrelated obligations applicable directly to its activities (although such obligations are not necessarily the same obligations to which any particular Advisory Account is subject).
 Such economic and trade sanctions may prohibit, among other things, transactions with and the provision of services to, directly or indirectly, certain countries, territories, entities and individuals.
-These economic and trade sanctions, and the application by GSAM of its compliance program in respect thereof, may restrict or limit an Advisory Account's investment activities.
+It should be expected that these economic and trade sanctions, if applicable, and the application by GSAM of its compliance program in respect thereof, will restrict or limit an Advisory Account's investment activities, and may require GSAM to cause an Advisory Account to sell its position in a particular investment at an inopportune time and/or when GSAM would otherwise not have done so.

-GSAM may determine to limit or not engage at all in transactions and activities on behalf of Advisory Accounts for reputational or other reasons.
+GSAM may determine to limit or not engage at all in transactions and activities on behalf of Advisory Accounts for reputational, legal or other reasons.
 Examples of when such determinations may be made include, but are not limited to, where Goldman Sachs is providing (or may provide) advice or services to an entity involved in such activity or transaction, where Goldman Sachs or an Account is or may be engaged in the same or a related activity or transaction to that being considered on behalf of the Advisory Account, where Goldman Sachs or another Account has an interest in an entity involved in such activity or transaction, where there are political, public relations, or other reputational considerations relating to counterparties or other participants in such activity or transaction or where such activity or transaction on behalf of or in respect of the Advisory Account could affect in tangible or intangible ways Goldman Sachs, GSAM, an Account or their activities.
 Please also refer to this Item 11, Code of Ethics, Participation or Interest in Client Transactions and Personal Trading-Participation or Interest in Client Transactions- Goldman Sachs Acting in Multiple Commercial Capacities.